Katie and Eilish Holton

 Katie (24 August 1988 – 4 April 1992) and Eilish Holton (born 24 August 1988) were Irish conjoined twins born to Mary and Liam Holton of Donadea, County Kildare.
-They were joined at the pelvis and the legs and were the subject of several newspaper articles and later a two-part television documentary.
-In 1992, the twins were surgically separated.
+They were joined from the shoulders down, sharing a single pair of legs, as well as a stomach and liver.
+In 1992, at 3 1/2 years old, the twins were surgically separated.
 Katie Holton did not recover from the operation and died of heart failure four days later.
-Eilish Holton was reportedly the inspiration for the name of Billie Eilish according to the singer's parents.
+The twins were the subject of several newspaper articles and later a two-part television documentary.